Windower/Lua/addons/Treasury/readme.md

 2) A new pass or lot command is inputted (both on a current or an alternate character if the global key word is used)
 3) If a new item drops into the treasure pool

+If an item is both in the lot and pass list, the item will be passed.

 Commands: